We don’t recommend web wallets due to bad security, try one of the alternatives listed below in Web Wallet Alternatives.

 For you to add funds to your iOS wallet, you will need to find an exchange to buy crypto from then transfer it to your iOS wallet.
 Many iOS wallets have exchanges native to them (as seen above), however, these exchanges generally charge very high fees for the convenience, so it’s generally better to use a dedicated exchange, like Kraken or Coinbase.

 You’ll need to choose an exchange that services your country and/or state.
-You can find a full list of exchanges sorted by country and preferred payment method on our exchange finder or you can see the most popular exchanges below:
+You can find a full list of exchanges sorted by country and preferred payment method on our exchange finder.

 After you have bought your crypto, you’ll need to send it to your wallet.
 To do that, do the following: